Intraventricular Flow Mapping

 MoCo

-Freeze the motion of the heart to get hundreds of frames per second
+Freeze the heart's motion to get hundreds of frames per second

 • See articles #41, 50, 52, 54